Avvaiyar Govt College for Women

-Avvaiyar Govt College for Women (Avvaiyar Govt College pour femmes) is one of the government colleges in Karaikal reserved only for women, by the government of Puducherry.
+Avvaiyar Govt College for Women is one of the government colleges in Karaikal reserved only for women, by the government of Puducherry.

 It was started in the year 1972 under affiliation of Madras University.
 Now affiliated with Pondicherry University.
 At first the college was started only for Arts & Science Department.
 Later departments of History, English Literature, Botany, Mathematics, Chemistry, Physics and Home Science were started according to the wishes of the women students.

 Departments in the college

 In 1972 while the college was started there was only a single department, the Arts & Science Dept.